PennantPark Floating Rate Capital Ltd. 7.375% Notes Due 2031 research snapshot

 Business essence

-PennantPark Floating Rate Capital lends to middle-market U.S. companies at floating rates, primarily secured by first-lien debt.
+PennantPark Floating Rate Capital lends to U.S. middle-market companies at floating rates, primarily through first lien senior secured debt.
 The business earns the spread between loan yields and its own funding costs, plus fee income.
+At March 31, 2026 the debt portfolio carried a 9.8% weighted average yield and about 99% of it was floating rate.

 Moat

 BDCs operate in a competitive market with banks, private credit funds, and larger BDCs.
-PennantPark competes on origination relationships, underwriting expertise, and efficient operations, but lacks the structural advantages of the largest credit platforms.
+PennantPark competes on private equity sponsor relationships, core middle-market underwriting, meaningful covenants, and monthly borrower monitoring, but lacks the structural advantages of the largest credit platforms.

 Munger risk inversion